nlovell/diy-audio/cables.md

 ----

 ## FAQ
+You got questions?
+I got answers.

-_What can you make?_
+**_What can you make?_**
 Anything you want!
 I primarily deal with 4 and 3-core braids, but I can go higher, and can work with almost any kind of connectors. _USB?_ Done. _Mini-XLR?_ Cool. _Full-size XLR?_ Easy. _DMX?_ Yep.
 If you're willing to pay for the connectors, I'm willing to make cables for them.
+There are some cables that might not be best suited to be braided, which I will advise on, but if you care more for appearance than performance who am I to stop you?

-_How many have you made?_
+**_How many have you made?_**
 Enough.
 I've soldered several dozen cables, and have been building a portfolio of my braided cable works since 2020.
 Said gallery can be found [here](https://drive.google.com/open?id=1TaY7_JfRnlylWYvRs6gfiyFJBXne6QWk).
 Inside you'll find examples of braiding, finished cables, and close-up photos of my soldering work.

-_What material do you use?_
+**_What material do you use?_**
 I personally focus on price:performance, so my conductor and connector choices are usually what people would call "midrange".
 Refer to the _Specs for Nerds_ tables relating to specific [cables](#cables) for more details.
 But if you're willing to pay for more expensive materials, I'm more than happy to work with them.

+**_Where do you buy your materials?_**
+Wherever possible, I use UK and European suppliers and brands - however this isn't always possible, thanks to obscure connectors that are an absolute pain to get in the UK (4.4mm is one such example).

 ## Contact